Facebook is shutting down its Trending Topics section

 The section, which takes up important real estate on the social network's desktop interface, has faced backlash since it first rolled out in 2014.
 Often criticized for surfacing conspiracies and fake information, like a hoax about 9/11 and a false article about then-Fox News anchor Megyn Kelly, the Trending Topics section sparked an outcry in 2016 when a report alleged the feature purposely suppressed conservative news outlets.

-Facebook's reaction to that 2016 controversy -- to pull human moderators off Trending Topics so it's stocked purely by an algorithm -- has been cited as opening the door for larger scandals like electorate tampering and misinformation campaigns, by making Facebook's leadership skittish about even the appearance of making editorial judgments.
+Facebook's reaction to that 2016 controversy -- to pull human moderators off Trending Topics so it's stocked purely by an algorithm -- has been cited as opening the door for larger scandals like electorate tampering and misinformation campaigns.
+It's made Facebook's leadership skittish about even the appearance of making editorial judgments.

-Friday, Facebook minimized Trending Topics' impact in a blog post announcing the change.
-"It was only available in five countries and accounted for less than 1.5% of clicks to news publishers on average," Alex Hardiman, Facebook's head of news products, said in the post.
+On Friday, Facebook minimized Trending Topics' impact in a blog post announcing the change.
+"It was only available in five countries and accounted for less than 1.5 percent of clicks to news publishers on average," Alex Hardiman, Facebook's head of news products, said in the post.
 "From research we found that over time people found the product to be less and less useful."

 Facebook said it is testing different ways for news to spread on its Facebook instead, including a "breaking news" label and a dedicated section on Facebook for local news called Today In.
 It will also launch news videos like live coverage, daily news briefings and weekly deep dives in its Watch tab, the service's home base for video.